 And I hardly ever wore the same thing twice.
 I used to do big hauls at our local op shops and find things I could mix and match and get a tone of wear from.
 Some items just costing around $2-$5.

-I also used to sell a lot of the clothes if they were brand name or had vintage value!
+I also used to sell a lot of clothes if they were a brand name or had vintage value!
 I once sold a vintage hot pink pencil skirt from Cue for $350 on eBay.
-It was A-MAZZZZZING and I kind if wish I actually kept it lol.
+It was A-MAZZZZZING and I kind of wish I actually kept it lol.

-I was really good at making good money from it to.
+To be honest, I was really good at making good money from it too.
 I had a mannequin, I did my research on what sold and what didn’t and how to sell it.
-I have actually got a few tips in a previous blog on how you can sell online here.
+I’ve put a few tips in a previous blog on how you can sell online here.

-But for the time I was in school & uni, it worked a treat!
+But for the time I was in school & uni, this side hustle worked a treat!
 I still to this day sell a lot of my designer items, rather than let them go to waste.

 I listed the business in the Yellow Pages and all other online classified sites.
 I created social pages on Facebook & Instagram and also got my friends to share the word.
 Making yourself as visible as possible online is your best best.
 That way when someone Google searches “Spray Tan in X Town” you are the first to come up.